FAQs for Coaches

 The guidelines are as follows:

-- U12 players get equal playing time each match
+- U10-U12 players get equal playing time each match

-- U13-U18 VIPL get a minimum of 50% playing time over the course of the season
+- U13-U18 VIPL get a minimum of 50% playing time over the course of the regular season

 Should I have a coach/parent meeting?

-Absolutely.
-Best to set expectations for the year early in the season.
+Yes – it’s a great way to set expectations early in the season.
 You should have this meeting with all parents within the first two weeks of the start of the season.
-Anything regarding playing time, when to show up before a match, rotation of goalkeepers, etc should be discussed.
+Review our suggested meeting content before your coach/parent meeting.

 Is there information available for parents?